cloud-native-toolkit/site-operator-guide/docs/do/End-2-End-Testing.md

 ![](../images/Automation-Turbo.png)

-(1)  Copy the .github to the IBM Github which will trigger the Action/Test in the IBM Github Repo where software module to be tested.
+(3)  Ensure .github folder exist in the automation-turbonomic which will trigger the Action/Test in the IBM Github Repo where software module to be tested.
 ```
     - workflows
        - verify-pr.yaml